zer0ne-hub/zer0ne-blog/content/posts/CTFs/index.md

 ## Bug Bounties platforms

 If you think you are good enough, prefer a freelance style and enjoy competition then bug bounties (Google it) are for you.
-Here are some platforms where you can find bug bountie, ranked by popularity and my personal preference (mostly eligibility for payments and ease of use)
+Here are some platforms where you can find bug bounties, ranked by popularity and my personal preference (mostly eligibility for payments and ease of use)

 - [HackerOne](https://hackerone.com/nairolf?type=user) with [hacker101](https://ctf.hacker101.com/) as their playground for starters
 - [BugCrowd](https://bugcrowd.com/nairolf32)